×

 Applications of the XRF gun in industrial material analysis

 The XRF gun offers a wide range of applications in industrial and research environments due to its ability to perform fast, accurate, and non-destructive analysis on different types of materials.
-Its value goes beyond simple elemental identification, enabling real-time technical decision-making, reducing uncertainty in production processes, and validating hypotheses in engineering studies.
+Its value goes beyond simple elemental identification — it enables real-time technical decision-making, reduces uncertainty in production processes, and supports hypothesis validation in engineering studies.

-In this context, XRF acts as a transversal tool that connects quality control, field inspection, environmental analysis, and the development of new materials.
+In this context, XRF acts as a cross-cutting tool connecting quality control, field inspection, environmental analysis, and new material development.

-One of the most relevant applications is the use of XRF for identifying and verifying the chemical composition of materials.
-In sectors such as automotive, metallurgy, or component manufacturing, it is essential to ensure that alloys meet design specifications and standards.
+One of the most relevant applications is verifying the chemical composition of materials.
+In sectors such as automotive, metallurgy, or component manufacturing, confirming that alloys meet design specifications is essential.

-In INFINITIA laboratories, XRF is used to analyze elements such as nickel, chromium, molybdenum, or titanium in steels and superalloys, allowing the detection of compositional deviations, material mix-ups, or supply chain errors.
-This type of analysis, in accordance with ISO 17054:2010, guarantees traceability and consistency in quality control processes.
+At INFINITIA, XRF is used to analyse elements such as nickel, chromium, molybdenum, or titanium in steels and superalloys, detecting compositional deviations, material mix-ups, or supply chain errors.
+This type of analysis is particularly useful in alloy composition analysis processes and in the detection of counterfeit or out-of-specification components.

 Verification of coatings and surface treatments

-X-ray fluorescence allows the determination of both chemical composition and thickness of metallic or ceramic coatings, as well as the evaluation of the uniformity of surface treatments.
-This capability is particularly useful in components where coatings play a critical role, whether for corrosion protection, aesthetic improvement, or friction reduction.
+X-ray fluorescence enables determination of both the chemical composition and thickness of metallic or ceramic coatings, as well as evaluation of surface treatment uniformity.
+This is particularly useful in components where coatings play a critical role, whether for corrosion protection, aesthetic improvement, or friction reduction.

-In INFINITIA, this methodology is applied to characterize zinc, tin, or chromium coatings, as well as more complex multilayer systems.
+At INFINITIA, this methodology is applied in the characterization of coatings of zinc, tin, or chromium, as well as more complex multilayer systems.
 The information obtained allows validation of processes such as galvanizing, anodizing, or physical vapor deposition (PVD), and detection of defects such as insufficient thickness, contamination, or lack of uniformity.
+In projects requiring more detailed study of the coating-substrate interface, we complement XRF with analysis of galvanized, anodized and coated materials.

 In-situ inspection of materials with portable XRF

-Thanks to its compact design and autonomy, portable XRF can be used directly in industrial or construction environments without transporting samples to the laboratory.
-This capability reduces analysis time and avoids production interruptions.
+Thanks to its compact design, portable XRF can be used directly in industrial or construction environments without transporting samples to the laboratory.

-In INFINITIA, this approach is used in predictive maintenance tasks, quality audits, incoming material verification, and inspection of structures in service.
-Additionally, the ability to perform non-destructive analysis in the field enables immediate decision-making, especially in situations where rapid validation of material suitability is required.
+At INFINITIA, this approach is used in predictive maintenance tasks, quality audits, incoming material verification, and in-service structure inspection.
+The ability to perform non-destructive analysis in the field enables immediate decision-making, particularly when rapid validation of a material or component’s suitability is required.

 Material classification in recycling and circular economy with XRF